Private Client Advisor Jobs in USA with Visa Sponsorship

 Can I get O-1 visa sponsorship as a private client advisor?

 O-1 visas are possible for advisors with exceptional achievements like industry awards, published research, speaking engagements, or recognition for managing ultra-high-net-worth portfolios.
-Most advisors pursue H-1B or E-3 visas as more realistic options.
+Most advisors pursue H-1B visa or E-3 visas as more realistic options.

 How do FINRA licenses affect my visa sponsorship application?